-Field inspection: The periodic the periodic comparison of AWS sensors with travelling standards at the station is an absolute requirement to monitor the performance of the sensors.
+Field inspection: The periodic replacement or comparison of AWS sensors with travelling standards at the station is an absolute requirement to monitor the performance of the sensors.
 Travelling standards having similar filtering characteristics to the AWS measuring chain and with a digital read-out are to be preferred.
 In many countries, two travelling standards of the same type are used to prevent possible accuracy change problems due to transportation.
 In order to be able to detect small drifts, the travelling standards should have an accuracy that is much better than the relevant station sensor and should be installed during the comparison process in the same environmental conditions as the sensors for a sufficiently long time.
 As signal conditioning modules and data-acquisition equipment, such as the A/D converter, can also show performance drifts, appropriate electrical reference sources and multimeters should be used to locate anomalies.

 Before and after field inspections, the travelling standards and reference sources must be compared with the working standards of the calibration laboratory.
 The maintenance service must be informed as soon as possible when accuracy deviations are detected.

-shall

-months or
+Field inspections should also be used to control the state of the observing site:

+The site environment (obstacles such as trees, vegetation, buildings, etc.) in order to detect possible changes in the siting classification (Annex 1.B).

+The state of the vegetation in the instrument field and vegetation cutting if necessary.

+The state of all hardware: fencing, supporting structures of the AWS and the sensors (e.g. corrosion)

+The state of the power supply system: cleaning of solar panels, periodic change of batteries

+The state of the surge protections

+The cleaning of sensors, as appropriate

+Any other task to be defined, as appropriate (according to the equipment user manual provided by the manufacturer).

+The network manager should organize a regular field inspection every 6 to 12 months, depending on the sensors installed in the network, on the accessibility of the observing sites and on the maintenance organization.

 Laboratory calibration: Instruments at the end of their calibration interval, instruments showing an accuracy deviation beyond allowed limits during a field inspection and instruments repaired by the maintenance service should return to a calibration laboratory prior to their re-use.
-Sensors should be calibrated in a conditioned environment (environmental chambers) by means of appropriate working standards.
+Sensors should be calibrated in a conditioned environment (environmental chambers) by means of appropriate working standards and well defined procedures.
 These working standards should be compared and calibrated periodically with secondary standards and be traceable to international standards.

-Attention should also be paid to the calibration of the different components forming the measuring and telemetry chain, in particular the signal-conditioning modules.
-This involves appropriate voltage, current, capacitance and resistance standards, transmission test equipment and high-accuracy digital multimeters.
-Highly accurate instruments or data-acquisition systems are required for calibration.
-A computer is desirable for calculation of calibration constants.
-These constants will accompany the sensor or module between calibrations and must be entered in the AWS whenever a sensor or module is replaced or installed in an AWS during field maintenance.

-A schedule should be set up to compare periodically the secondary standards of the calibration laboratory with national, international or regional WMO primary standards.

-1.8 Training
+1.7.3 Training